jbreckmckye/nortis/blog/README.md

 loop {
   // Game logic, check controllers, etc.

-  // Construct the graphics MakeGraphicsCommands(OrderingTable[id])
+  // Construct the graphics and place into a command ordering table MakeGraphicsCommands(OrderingTable[id])

   // Wait for last draw to finish; wait for vertical blank DrawSync()
   VSync()

-  // Other frame has finished drawing in background, display it SetDisplay(Framebuffer[!id])
+  // The other frame has finished drawing in background, so display it SetDisplay(Framebuffer[!id])

   // Start drawing current frame